 On Windows, I’m not certain that the default tool can open a .tar.gz file, but you can try.

-If not, you have to install a software like 7zip or WinRAR.
+If not, you have to install a free application like 7zip.

 Extract the files with this tool and transfer them to the Raspberry Pi with WinSCP as seen above.